United Kingdom cost-of-living crisis: Civil and political

-The Green Party of England and Wales supports increasing Universal Credit and implementing a home insulation scheme to reduce energy use and cut fuel bills as part of its stance on the cost-of-living crisis.
-It also supports lowering the costs of public transport, providing 35 hours a week free child care from the age of nine months and a pay increase for public sector workers to match inflation.

 Media response

 The cost-of-living crisis has been noted by the media, as well as workers' unions, as one of the reasons for industrial action by staff in industries such as the railway strikes, bus strikes and action by legal aid lawyers.

 In September 2022, the BBC soap opera Doctors began covering the topic in a long-running issue-led storyline featuring Scarlett Kiernan (Kia Pegg) and her father struggling to survive.
-In October 2022, the BBC unveiled its new brand, Tackling It Together, designed to help consumers navigate the cost-of-living crisis.
+In October 2022, the BBC launched "Tackling It Together" – a collective brand for existing TV and radio programmes and new initiatives such as newsletters – to offer consumers help navigating the cost-of-living crisis.